Adrian-Ng/Adrian-Ng.github.io/_java/Options/00-options-main.md

 ---

 Here we explore three ways of computing option prices.
-Where possible, we explore Asian and American payoff in addition to European.
+Where possible, we explore the Asian and American payoffs in addition to the European.

 [Binomial Trees](/java/options/trees/){: .btn .btn--warning .btn--x-large}